isimluk/bronte/README.md

 How to manually connect to the database
 ---------------------------------------
-sudo systemctl start postgresql.service psql -d myDb -U username -W
+sudo systemctl start postgresql.service psql -d bronte -U bronte -W